AmmarMujahid/js-basics/README.md

 # js-basics
-A code repo for Javascript series
+A code repo for Javascript series in urdu